imesense-projects/mcforge1.12.2-emptymod/README.md

   ```
   <!-- markdownlint-enable MD013 -->

-  Or run build script from `docker/Server/` folder in root of the repository
+  Or run build script from `docker/Server/` folder in root of the repository.

 ## Testing

-- Run command to launch all tests:
+- Launch all tests:

   ```sh
   ./gradlew test